Leebury/Project-1-Point-and-click-game/README.md

 ###Further work
 Continuing on from this i'd like to add a few more features to polish this game off properly, Such as a level system which increases the speed of the targets as well as the points awarded per target.

+Fully implement the leaderboard to store the scores and add them into a top 5.